 The classes also focus on developing the trainer’ s own body usage, as:

 ・How you use your body affects the effectiveness of conditioning.

 ・It doesn’ t make much sense to have a trainer who is unable to use his/her body effectively to instruct body usage to others.

 JARTA-trained trainers, in principle, excel in body usage in JARTA training even when compared to top-class athletes.

 Now and then an athlete with both elegant and flexible movement overwhelms a muscular and rough moving opponent, fascinating spectators.

 JARTA advocates the feasibility of establishing a training theory as well as a training system to develop and nurture such type of athletes, instead of simply labeling them as “rare cases” born with “superior instincts” or “gifted abilities.”

 A number of cases have already proven that increasing muscular force and instantaneous force alone are not enough to be globally competitive.
 It’s time for us to go back to our point of origin and review body concepts as well as training methods.

-In recent years, training focused on enhancing the power to fix the body and the power to maintain movement, exemplified by body trunk training, have gained momentum in the field of sports.
+In recent years, training focused on enhancing the power to fix the body and the power to maintain movement, exemplified by torso training, has gained momentum in the field of sports.
 This kind of training has been developed based on Western theory.

-In many cases in sports, however, flexible use of the body, including all four limbs as well as the trunk, is required.
+In many cases in sports, however, flexible use of the body, including all four limbs as well as the torso, is required.
 Take a good look at the movements of soccer players such as Messi, Neymar, and Ronaldinho once again.
-You’ll notice that they never use their body with a rigidly fixed trunk during their agile play.
+You’ll notice that they never use their body with a rigidly fixed torso during their agile play.